mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### :manifest

-This section describe PWA manifest instance-specific values.
-Currently this option relate only for MastoFE.
+This section describes PWA manifest instance-specific values.
+Currently, this option relates only to MastoFE.

-* `icons`: Describe the icons of the app, this a list of maps describing icons in the same way as the [spec](https://www.w3.org/TR/appmanifest/#imageresource-and-its-members) describes it.
+* `icons`: Describe the icons of the app, this is a list of maps describing icons in the same way as the [spec](https://www.w3.org/TR/appmanifest/#imageresource-and-its-members) describes it.

   Example: